 - To encourage and support interdisciplinary collaboration on programmes, policies and research relevant to children’s issues, nationally and internationally.

 - To support research, policy and practice that respects and empowers children and young people and encourages opportunities for their participation.

 - To encourage implementation of the United Nations Convention on the Rights of the Child through research, educational and policy work and networking activities.

 The generosity of the Alexander McMillan Trust has enabled the establishment of a Leading Thinker Chair in Childhood Studies.
 This position is currently held by the Centre Director.

-The Centre is based at the University of Otago in the Department of Sociology, Gender and Social Work within the Division of Humanities.
+The Centre is based at the University of Otago in the Faculty of Law within the Division of Humanities.